codefresh-io/docs.codefresh.io/_docs/integrations/codefresh-api.md

 1. Creating pipelines externally.
 You don't have to use the Codefresh GUI to create pipelines.
 You can create them programmatically using your favorite template mechanism.
 You can reuse pipelines using your own custom implementation if you have special needs in your organization.

-Before you can use the API from your application you need an authentication token that will give programmatic access to Codefresh from an external application.
+Before you can use the API from your application you need an authentication key that will give programmatic access to Codefresh from an external application.

 ## Authentication instructions

-If you just want to play around with the API a token is already created for you in [Swagger](https://swagger.io/) at [https://g.codefresh.io/api/](https://g.codefresh.io/api/).
+If you just want to play around with the API, a key is already created for you in [Swagger](https://swagger.io/) at [https://g.codefresh.io/api/](https://g.codefresh.io/api/).
 You can make any call interactively and see results right from the browser.

 {% include image.html